 Do you enjoy singing?
 Did you used to sing, but perhaps you haven’t sung recently?
 Come and give it a try.

-We rehearse on three Fridays each month, (no practice usually on the LAST Friday of the month) and we lead each Sunday’s service at 10.00 am.
+We rehearse on two Fridays each month, and we lead each Sunday’s service at 10.00 am.

 There are no membership costs involved.